 - Seem controlled and stopped from seeing family and friends

-Victims of domestic violence are not likely to disclose information about their experiences unless directly asked.
+Victims of domestic abuse and coercive control are not likely to disclose information about their experiences unless directly asked.
 When a woman discloses to you that she has experienced domestic abuse this indicates that she trusts you and values your help or advice.

 Keep in mind: